Britt Robertson

-Brittany Leanna Robertson (born April 18, 1990) is an American actress.
-She is known for her lead role in The First Time (2012), and has appeared in the films Tomorrowland (2015), The Space Between Us (2017), A Dog's Purpose (2017), and I Still Believe (2020).
+Brittany Leanna Robertson-Floyd (née Robertson; born April 18, 1990), known professionally as Britt Robertson, is an American actress.
+She has appeared in the films The First Time (2012), Tomorrowland (2015), The Space Between Us (2017), and I Still Believe (2020).

-She appeared as Marnie Cooper in the opening scene of Wes Craven's Scream 4 (2011).
-Robertson is also known for her starring roles in television series such as Life Unexpected (2010–2011), The Secret Circle (2011–2012), Under the Dome (2013–2014), Girlboss (2017), For the People (2018–2019), and The Rookie: Feds (2022).
+Raised in Greenville, South Carolina, she is the eldest of seven siblings.
+At 14, Robertson moved to Los Angeles with her grandmother to audition for TV roles, a pivotal move that led to her living independently from the age of 16.
+Robertson's early career saw her performing on stage at the Greenville Little Theater, before transitioning to screen, making her debut in an episode of Sheena in 2000.
+Her subsequent roles in television and film, included Power Rangers Time Force, The Ghost Club, and more significant parts in Growing Pains: Return of the Seavers, Dan in Real Life, and The Tenth Circle.

-At the start of her career, she was mostly credited as Brittany Robertson, with Britt Robertson used exclusively from late 2011 onward.
+Her lead roles in series such as Life Unexpected (2010–2011) and The Secret Circle (2011–2012) paved the way for further recognition.
+Robertson gained wider acclaim for her performances in Under the Dome (2013–2014), Tomorrowland (2015), and as the lead in Girlboss (2017), portraying a fictionalized version of entrepreneur Sophia Amoruso.
+Her career continued with roles in films like I Still Believe and on television in The Rookie: Feds (2022).

 Early life

-Robertson was born in Charlotte, North Carolina, to Beverly (née Hayes) and Ryan Robertson, a restaurant owner.
+Brittany Leanna Robertson was born at Novant Health Presbyterian Medical Center in Charlotte, North Carolina, to Beverly (née Hayes) and Ryan Robertson, a restaurant owner.
 Robertson grew up in Greenville, South Carolina.
 She is the oldest of seven children; her mother and stepfather have three children (two girls, one boy), and her father and stepmother also have three children (one girl, two boys).

-When she was 14 years old, Robertson moved from North Carolina to Los Angeles to audition for TV pilots.
-Her grandmother Shuler Robertson came with her.
+Her grandmother, Shuler Robertson, took her to Los Angeles when she was 14 years old in order to allow her to audition for TV pilots.
 Robertson said that they would knit together during down-time on set.
-She has been living on her own since her grandmother returned to North Carolina when Robertson was sixteen.
+Her grandmother returned to North Carolina when Robertson was 16, at which point she lived on her own in Los Angeles.
 They remain close.